 Tony Mordente (Action): Action is the hot-headed Jet that is always ready to fight in the 1961 film.
 However, Tony played A-Rab in the original 1957 Broadway play.
 Mordente also married Chita Rivera, who played Anita the Shark girlfriend in the original Broadway cast.
 They started dating during the show and were married from 1957 to 1966.
 In the film he was cast as Action and one of Jerome Robbins’ dance assistants; helping Natalie Wood with her solo dances and incorporating Russ Tamblyn’s acrobatics into dances.
 Mordente was cast in uncredited roles in films such as “The Longest Day” (1962), “Love with a Proper Stranger” (1963) and “The New Interns” (1964) and had small roles in TV shows.
 Mordente also became a successful choreographer and director.
 He choreographed episodes of “Ed Sullivan” and “Sonny and Cher.”
 He also directed 42 episodes of “Rhoda,” was the main director for “Seventh Heaven” from 1997 to 2003, and directed 38 episodes of “Walker, Texas Ranger” from 1993 to 1998.

 David Winters (A-Rab): David Winters played Baby John in the original Broadway cast.
 In the film he was cast as A-Rab, who is the jokester of the gang.
 The 1961 film wasn’t David Winters’ first film appearance; his first appearance was in 1949 at age 10 and he acted in films and on television through the 1950s.
 The dance “Cool” in the film “West Side Story” was choreographed for David Winters.
 More prolific than his acting career was Winters’ work as a choreographer.
 He was Elvis Presley’s personal choreographer and got his big break as a film dance choreographer by staging Elvis and Ann-Margret’s dances in “Viva Las Vegas.”
 Winters also choreographed Diana Ross’s World Tour.
 He was nominated for two Primetime Emmy’s: Movin’ with Nancy (1967) and Ann-Margret: From Hollywood with Love (1969).
 He also directed and produced several TV and film features.
-David Winters is still active, most recently releasing the film “Dancin’:It’s On” in 2015.
+David Winters released the film “Dancin’:It’s On” in 2015 and passed away in 2019.

 Eliot Feld (Baby John): Eliot Feld plays Baby John in the 1961 film, the gang member who is the most naive, innocent and frightened.
 A role on “The Ann Sothern Show” and “West Side Story” (1961) were his only film or television appearances.
 While filming “West Side Story,” Feld got sick during the number “Cool.”
 The dancers would go outside to cool off and go back into the hot garage and he got pneumonia.
 Feld studied at the American School of Ballet and performed as a child in George Balanchine’s original production of The Nutcracker as the prince.
 He danced with the American Ballet Theatre, and at age 25 in 1967 he created the American Balley Company, which became Feld Ballet in 1978.
 In 1997, Feld Ballet became Ballet Tech, which is still active today.
 Since 1967, Feld has choreographed 147 dances and the most recent was premiered in June 2015.